 Enough adhesive (each for wall or floor) for the entire area.
 Adhesive for standard ceramic tiles is 100% compatible with our products.

 Enough grout for the entire area.
 Use non-quartz grout for metal or non-metal tiles with 0-1/8" spacing and quartz only for 1/8 – ½" tiles.
 For metallic or mirror tiles, we recommend quartz-free mortar, otherwise the surfaces could be scratched when grouting.

 Clean sponge or cloth

 Two buckets, one for water and one for mixing the glue and mortar.

-On request: a flat wooden board (2x4 to 6-12" works well) and a hammer.
+Optional: a flat wooden board (2x4 to 6-12" works well) and a hammer.

 INSTALLATION: A STEP-BY-STEP PROCESS

-After 15 minutes to an hour (depending on the instructions on the packaging), take a cloth or damp sponge and remove the excess mortar from the tile surface.
-Work carefully so that you don't accidentally remove the grout from the gaps.
+After 15 minutes to an hour (depending on package directions), take a cloth or damp sponge and wipe away excess grout from tile surface.
+Work carefully so you don't accidentally remove the grout from the gaps.